TimothyFDavison/timothyfdavison.github.io/_posts/2024-09-05-conferences.markdown

 Cybersecurity Research (CAE-R) Symposium, Atlanta, GA.

-*From 2019 through 2021 I served as the technical lead for code stylometry on a research grant funded by the Office of Naval Research (ONR) MINERVA program.
+*From 2019 through 2021 I served as the technical lead for code stylometry on a research grant funded by the Office of Naval Research (ONR) Minerva program.
 My team and I developed novel approaches to identify malware authors and conduct Advanced Persistent Threat (APT) attribution of malware binaries.*

 *Our early work replicated studies in this space.
 I built tools to featurize abstract syntax trees, decompiled code,